 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Ciudad Juárez for general outdoor tourist activities are from late April to late June and from late August to mid October, with a peak score in the third week of May.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Ciudad Juárez for hot-weather activities is from early June to late August, with a peak score in the last week of June.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Ciudad Juárez for hot-weather activities is from early June to late August, with a peak score in the third week of June.